post image

 • Make observations of what others are wearing while dropping off a resume or visiting for an office tour.

 • Look at the social accounts for the company.
-Here you will see a glimpse of the company culture and the day to day outfits worn.
-Webpages often have headshots of current employees and are not an accurate representations of the office dress code.
+Here you will see a glimpse of the company culture and the day-to-day outfits worn.
+Webpages often have headshots of current employees and are not accurate representations of the office dress code.

 • Visit the office building and watch people pass through the lobby or parking lot.